mozilla/pkipolicy/rootstore/policy.md

 ### 3.4 Compliance Self-Assessments ###

-Effective January 1, 2024, CA operators with CA certificates capable of issuing working TLS server certificates MUST complete a [Compliance Self-Assessment](https://www.ccadb.org/cas/self-assessment) at least every 365 days and provide the Common CA Database with the information where that Compliance Self-Assessment can be retrieved.
+Effective January 1, 2024, CA operators with CA certificates capable of issuing working TLS server certificates MUST complete a [Compliance Self-Assessment](https://www.ccadb.org/cas/self-assessment) at least every 365 days and provide the Common CA Database with the location where that Compliance Self-Assessment can be retrieved.

 ## 4. Common CA Database ##